Access to deep and diverse resources

 Before moving to Colorado, Scott was a Lecturer on Law at Harvard Law School and a Senior Fellow on Negotiation at the Harvard Negotiation Research Project.
 At Harvard, Scott taught the Negotiation Workshop for several years and co-taught a new course titled Arbitration, Mediation, and Dispute Systems Design.
 He was also a faculty member for Harvard’s Program of Instruction for Lawyers.

-Mr. Peppet is the author of several articles on legal ethics and dispute resolution ethics.
+Scott is the author of several articles on legal ethics and dispute resolution ethics.
 He is the co-author of an award-winning book on negotiation titled Beyond Winning: Negotiating to Create Value in Deals and Disputes (Harvard University Press, 2000) and of a textbook titled Processes of Dispute Resolution: The Role of Lawyers (Foundation Press, 3d edition, 2002).
 He serves on the Supreme Court of Colorado’s Standing Committee on the Colorado Rules of Professional Conduct, and was the Director of the Leeds School of Business First Annual Japha Symposium on Business and Professional Ethics.

 Kathryn McCarthy